Loader

 Vomiting blood during pregnancy can be a sign of a serious underlying condition.
 It's critical to get medical assistance right away if you are pregnant and are throwing up blood.
 Depending on the cause, treatment for vomiting blood during pregnancy may involve hospitalization and aggressive medical care.

-• Gastrointestinal bleeding: This can be caused by ulcers, Mallory-Weiss tear, or other gastrointestinal conditions.
+• Gastrointestinal bleeding: This can be caused by ulcers, Mallory-Weiss tears, or other gastrointestinal conditions.

-• Esophageal varices: This is a condition in which the veins in the esophagus become enlarged and rupture, causing bleeding.
+• Oesophageal varices: This is a condition in which the veins in the oesophagus become enlarged and rupture, causing bleeding.

-• Hemorrhagic diseases: These include conditions like dengue fever and chikungunya, which can cause severe bleeding.
+• Haemorrhagic diseases: These include conditions like dengue fever and chikungunya, which can cause severe bleeding.

 • Cancer: Gastrointestinal cancers can bleed and cause vomiting of blood.